Reflected entropy is not a correlation measure: Introduction

 for any tripartite density operator $\rho_{ABC}.$ A function satisfying this inequality is said to be \textit{monotonically decreasing under partial trace} or simply \textit{monotonic}.
 One famous example of such a quantity is the mutual information,\footnote{For a proof that mutual information is monotonically decreasing under partial trace, see theorem 11.15 of \cite{nielsen2002quantum}.} defined by

 where $S$ is the von Neumann entropy.

 Up until now, it has been common in the literature to refer to the reflected entropy as a measure of correlations, despite it not being known whether it is monotonically decreasing under partial trace.
-One primary reason is that in \cite{dutta2021canonical}, Dutta and Faulkner proved that the R\'{e}nyi reflected entropies (cf. equation \eqref{eq:renyi-reflected}) are monotonically decreasing under partial trace for $\alpha$ an integer greater than or equal to 2, and so they can reasonably be thought of as measures of physical correlations.
+One primary reason is that in \cite{dutta2021canonical}, Dutta and Faulkner proved that the R\'{e}nyi reflected entropies [see equation \eqref{eq:renyi-reflected}] are monotonically decreasing under partial trace for $\alpha$ an integer greater than or equal to 2, and so they can reasonably be thought of as measures of physical correlations.
 Furthermore, as observed in \cite{dutta2021canonical}, monotonicity of reflected entropy for holographic states follows as a simple consequence of the ``entanglement wedge nesting'' property of holography established in \cite{wall2014maximin}.
 Monotonicity is not unique to holography --- in \cite{bueno2020reflected-2}, Bueno and Casini showed that reflected entropy satisfies monotonicity in certain free quantum field theories.
 Finally, it is clear from the observations in \cite{akers2020entanglement, zou2021universal, hayden2021markov} that the reflected entropy has a meaningful relationship to entanglement, so it seems natural to believe that it should measure physical correlations.

 This is not the case.
 In the next section, we provide explicit counterexamples for monotonicity of the R\'{e}nyi reflected entropies in the range $0 < \alpha < 2,$ including the reflected entropy itself.
 Our counterexamples are physical states on a system consisting of two qutrits and a qubit.
-In fact, the states we construct are diagonal in a tensor product basis and hence can be described by classical probability distributions, so reflected entropy fails to measure correlations even in classical physics.
-For convenience, we state our main result clearly as the following theorem.
+In fact, the states we construct are diagonal in a tensor product basis and hence can be described by classical probability distributions, so reflected entropy fails to measure correlations even in classical physics.\footnote{By a continuity argument, our result also implies that there exist non-classical states that violate monotonicity of reflected entropy.
+To see this, note that non-classical states can be found in an arbitrarily small neighborhood of any classical one and the R\'{e}nyi reflected entropies are continuous under small perturbations of the state.} For convenience, we state our main result clearly as the following theorem.